shoelace-style/shoelace/docs/components/image-comparer.md

 [component-header:sl-image-comparer]

-Compare visual differences between similar photos with a sliding panel.

 For best results, use images that share the same dimensions.
 The slider can be controlled by dragging or pressing the left and right arrow keys.
 (Tip: press shift + arrows to move the slider in larger intervals, or home + end to jump to the beginning or end.)

 ```html preview